godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Next let's go through ``fire_bullet``.

-First we check to see whether we're using a raycast or not.
+First we check to see whether the turret is using a raycast or not.

 The code for the using a raycast is almost entirely the same as the code in the rifle from :ref:`doc_fps_tutorial_part_two`, so
 I'm only going to go over it briefly.

-We first make the raycast look at the target, assuring we'll hit the target.
+We first make the raycast look at the target, assuring the raycast will hit the target if nothing is in the way.
 We then force the raycast to update so we get a frame perfect collision check.
 We then check if the raycast collided with anything.
 If the raycast has collided with something, we then check to see if the collided body has the ``bullet_hit`` function.
-If it does, we call it and pass in the damage a single raycast bullet does.
-We then remove
+If it does, we call it and pass in the damage a single raycast bullet does along with the raycast's transform.
-``1`` from ``ammo_in_turret``.
+We then remove ``1`` from ``ammo_in_turret``.

-If we are not using a raycast, we spawn a bullet object instead.
+If the turret is not using a raycast, we spawn a bullet object instead.
 This code is almost entirely the same as the code in the pistol from :ref:`doc_fps_tutorial_part_two`, so like with the raycast code, I'm only going to go over it briefly.

 We first make a bullet clone and assign it to ``clone``.
 We then add that as a child of the root node.
-We set it's global transform to the barrel end, scale it up since it's too small, and set it's damage and speed using the turret's constant global variables.
+We set the bullet's global transform to the barrel end, scale it up since it's too small, and set it's damage and speed using the turret's constant class variables.
 We then remove ``1`` from
 ``ammo_in_turret``.

 Then, regardless of which bullet method we used, we make both of the muzzle flash meshes visible.
 We set ``flash_timer`` and ``fire_timer`` to to ``FLASH_TIME`` and ``FIRE_TIME`` respectively.
-We then check to see if we used the last bullet in the turret.
-If we have used the last bullet, we set ``ammo_reload_timer`` to ``AMMO_RELOAD_TIME``.
+We then check to see if the turret used the last bullet in its ammo.
+If the turret has used the last bullet, we set ``ammo_reload_timer`` to ``AMMO_RELOAD_TIME`` so the turret reloads.

 ______

-Let's look at ``body_entered_vision`` next, and thankfully it's rather short.
+Let's look at ``body_entered_vision`` next, and thankfully it is rather short.

-We first check to see if we currently have a target by checking to see if ``current_target`` is equal to ``null``.
+We first check to see if the turret currently has a target by checking to see if ``current_target`` is equal to ``null``.
-If we do not have a target, we then check to see if the body that just entered the vision :ref:`Area <class_Area>` is a :ref:`KinematicBody <class_KinematicBody>`
+If the turret does not have a target, we then check to see if the body that just entered the vision :ref:`Area <class_Area>` is a :ref:`KinematicBody <class_KinematicBody>`

-..note:: We're assuming the turret only should fire at :ref:`KinematicBody <class_KinematicBody>` nodes, since that's what our player(s) are using.
+..note:: We're assuming the turret should only should fire at :ref:`KinematicBody <class_KinematicBody>` nodes, since that is what the player is using.

 If the body that just the vision :ref:`Area <class_Area>` is a :ref:`KinematicBody <class_KinematicBody>`, we set ``current_target`` to the body, and set ``is_active`` to
 ``true``.